lopes/logbook/content/2023-portfolio-tracker.md

 While Dividend is well-known and Dividend Stocks was previously explained, the triad `BR/(JCP|Rendimento|Restituição)` is specific to Brazilian investors, representing local income types.

 ### Asset Taxonomy
 Creating an asset taxonomy that fits most cases is challenging, but I've made an earnest attempt.
 The taxonomy employed in this spreadsheet consists of five layers:

 - **Geoclass:** Denotes the geographical location associated with assets.
 - **Class:** Represents the asset's macroclass.
-- **Equity, Debt, and Fund Classes:** Signifies the asset subclass within the Class.
+- ~~**Equity, Debt, and Fund Classes:** Signifies the asset subclass within the Class.~~
-- **Equity, Debt, and Fund Dimension:** Referred to as “dimension,” this evaluates asset subclasses, heavily influenced by MorningStar matrices.
+- ~~**Equity, Debt, and Fund Dimension:** Referred to as “dimension,” this evaluates asset subclasses, heavily influenced by MorningStar matrices.~~
 - **Equity, Debt, and Fund Sectors:** Specifies the sector the asset belongs to.

+{% admonition(type="warning", title="Update") %}
+From version 1.9 (2024-04-25), **I dropped the Subclass and Dimension fields** as they used to mix stock picking with core-satellite concepts, adding unnecessary complexity and leading to misunderstandings.
+This should be considered a portfolio tracker focused on stock picking although it can be safely used for core-satellite investments as well.
+{% end %}

 ### Brokers
 This section lists the brokers where users conduct trades.
 Currently, this is optional, but it might contribute to future dashboard compositions.

 ### Assets
 Codes used to symbolize assets.
 Formulas in other Sheets utilize these symbols to fetch the most recent asset quotes, determining the portfolio's market value.

 ## Ledger
 This Sheet encompasses three tables:

 - **Transactions:** Records all transaction data.